mvahaste/vscode-vim/README.md

 Settings that make using VS Code faster and feel more like Vim, along with some visual changes and useful extensions.

-Should work with any color themes.
+Should work with any color theme.

 ## Dependencies